Chairzard/WP-Fonts/README.md

 <img width="509" height="84" alt="image" src="https://github.com/user-attachments/assets/81048731-b9e8-4376-9c31-1fddf4804d4b" />

 The various fonts contained within this repository are licensed under different licenses.
-When possible, my license of choice is the the SIL Open Font License (I've included an FAQ about it in the main folder of the repo).
+When possible, my license of choice is the SIL Open Font License (I've included an FAQ about it in the main folder of the repo).

 Kerning was also added for the fake small-caps, provided the original font had kerning for its uppercase letters.
 I just copied over the kerning from the uppercase letters.
 This generally means that words in small-caps will have the same appearance as words in all uppercase.

 ## Current list of fonts available:

 You may also be interested in my [list of of fonts with real small-caps](https://github.com/Chairzard/WP-Fonts/blob/main/Recommended%20fonts%20with%20real%20small-caps.md).
-In most cases, I will not be releasing modified versions of those, unless they are missing small caps in certain styles (or have really bad kerning issues that I can fix).
+In most cases, I will not be releasing modified versions of those unless they are missing small caps in certain styles, are missing the monospaced flag in KOReader, or have bugs or really bad kerning issues that I can fix.
+I have uploaded the most up-to-date versions available of those fonts into the [Non-WP Fonts folder](https://github.com/Chairzard/WP-Fonts/tree/main/Non-WP%20Fonts).

-Several of these fonts need kerning refinements (my original files didn't include scaled-down kerning tables, so some fonts ended up with kerning for the small caps that was too tight).
-These will be corrected in future updates, when feasible; see [this list](https://github.com/Chairzard/WP-Fonts/blob/main/Kerning%20optimizations%20still%20needed.md) for an update on my progress.

 Fonts without Bold/Italic/Bold Italic files are still usable in KOReader.
 KOReader will create an artificial bold effect and/or apply an oblique effect, respectively, for fonts missing these files.
 Fonts marked as "true" small caps use small capitals with the correct stroke width, taken from other style files for the font.
 Fonts marked with an X just use generic, scaled-down capital letters.
 If there's a caution symbol, they use a mix of both true and scaled-down small capitals.